Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 • Any small pasta can be used in place of rotini.

-• Alternatively, salami can be used in place of or in addition to the pepperoni.
+• Salami can be used in place of or in addition to the pepperoni.

-• Any color of bell pepper can be used.
-I like to use yellow and orange ones because of their bright colors.
+• Any color of bell pepper will work.
+But I like the yellow and orange ones because of their bright colors.

-• Regular mozzarella can be used instead of the pearls by chopping it into ¼ inch cubes.
+• Replace the mozzarella pearls with regular mozzarella by chopping it into ¼ inch cubes.

 • For a zesty twist, consider adding some banana peppers to the mix.